BigSamu/BigSamu/README.md

 <p align="center"> Hey there! 👋 I'm Samuel, a curious engineer and avid learner 🤓 always hungry to soak up new knowledge like a sponge 🧽.
 I am a 🧑‍💻 passionate developer that 🤩 loves Javascript and Python!!! </p>

 #
-- 💪 I’m currently working on [AMG Portfolio](https://github.com/BigSamu/AMG_Portfolio), an art portfolio for the best artist, my mother!
+- 💪 I’m currently working as a contributor for [OpenSearch](https://opensearch.org/), an open-source library for building data-intensive applications.

-- 🌱 Right now improving my skills by learning [Typescript](https://www.typescriptlang.org/).
-Everyone should learn this JS-based technology!
+- 🌱 Right now improving my skills by learning [Data Science](https://www.codingdojo.com/online-data-science-machine-learning-bootcamp).
+Very useful skills to improve in the fields of ML and AI!

 <!-- - 👨‍💻 All of my projects are available at [www.bigsamu.com/projects](www.samuelvaldesgutierrez.com/projects) -->

 - 👨‍💻 You can visit my portfolio website with my latest works [here](https://www.bigsamu.com/)

 - 💬 Ask me anything about [React](https://react.dev/) or [FastAPI](https://fastapi.tiangolo.com/).
 Those are my favorite technologies!

 - 📫 You can reach me writting me to **valdesgutierrez@gmail.com**